Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     camera.Settings.Brightness = brightnessRange.Min;
     ```

+-   Camera manual focus attribute

+    Retrieve the range of available manual focus level values using the `FocusLevelRange` property, and the current manual focus level using the `FocusLevel` property.
+The following example retrieves the available manual focus level range and sets the manual focus level to minimum:

+    ```csharp
+    if (camera.Settings.IsFocusLevelSupported)
+    {
+        Range focusLevelRange = camera.Settings.FocusLevelRange;
+        int focusLevel = camera.Settings.FocusLevel;

+        /// Set a new manual focus level camera.Settings.FocusLevel = focusLevelRange.Min;
+    }
+    ```

 ## Release resources

 After you have finished working with the camera, follow the steps below to stop the camera and clean up the application environment: